rodneydup/QHOSYN/README.md

 ### Windows (Visual Studio)

+#### First, check the releases page to see if the pre-compiled installers work for you: https://github.com/rodneydup/QHOSYN/releases/latest

 For installation through Visual Studio (taken from the allolib repo: https://github.com/AlloSphere-Research-Group/allolib):

     Install Visual Studio 2017 Community Edition from https://visualstudio.microsoft.com/downloads/